boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 for a network attachment are per-subscriber, not per-host.
 Typically, if a CE is provided with a /56 IPv6 prefix, policies are enforced on that /56 not the individual /64s that will be used by internal hosts.
 A customer terminating point may be serviced with one (e.g., UE#1, CE#1, and CE#3) or multiple network attachments (e.g., CE#2).

-> {{ac}} does not show the interconnection with other networks for the sake of simplicity.
+> For the sake of simplicity, {{ac}} does not show the interconnection with other networks or multi-homed CEs.

 ~~~~aasvg
                                                         Hosts